 In order to maintain the integrity of a passive treatment facility, the site should be inspected at regular intervals and after major precipitation events or other natural/manmade occurrences that may affect the performance or integrity of the structure.
 Regular site inspections should be conducted at the frequency indicated (typically quarterly, semi-annually, or annually) on the inspection schedule table.
 A qualified person should perform the inspection and complete the appropriate report(s).
 (See attached inspection report forms.)
 The inspector should keep the paper copy of the report in permanent files in chronological order.
-These reports can also be filed at the office of Greene County Watershed Alliance or Stream Restoration Incorporated.
+These reports may also be filed at the Washington County Conservation District office.
 In addition, prior to filing the reports the data and other pertinent information should be entered into the online, GIS-enabled, database via the website www.datashed.org.
 Passwords to the site as well as instructions and training can be obtained by contacting Stream Restoration Incorporated.
 (See the Datashed section.)

 The report should include the inspection date, the inspector's name, the organization with which the inspector is affiliated, and the start and end time of the actual inspection.
-The following sections correspond in general with the attached individual Passive Treatment System and Land Reclamation O&M Inspection Reports.
+The following sections correspond in general with the attached individual Passive Treatment System O&M Inspection Reports.